lowlowd/WEALTHSIMPLE-BONUS/combined-comparison-articles.md

 ### Do I pay ECN fees on Questrade ETF purchases?

 Yes.
-Although Questrade offers $0 commission on ETF buys, you may still be charged ECN fees (roughly $0.0035 per share) if your order "removes liquidity" from the market (e.g., a marketable limit order or market order).[^7] Wealthsimple does not pass these ECN fees on to the client.
+Although Questrade offers $0 commission on ETF buys, you may still be charged ECN fees (roughly $0.0035 per share) if your order "removes liquidity" from the market (e.g., a marketable limit order or market order).
+Wealthsimple does not pass these ECN fees on to the client.

 ### Can I open a Self-Directed RESP on Wealthsimple?